mkarneim/pojobuilder/README.md

 The following attributes of the @GeneratePojoBuilder annotation can be used to influence the code generation process.

 * `withBaseclass=<Class>`
     Specifies the base class of the generated builder.
-The default is `Object.class`.
+The default class is `Object.class`.
 * `withName=<String>`
-    Specifies the name of the generated builder.
+    Specifies the pattern of the builder's name.
 Any asterisk will be replaced with the pojos simple name.
-Default is `"*Builder"`.
+For example, the result of the pattern "Fluent*Builder" will become "FluentContactBuilder" if the pojo's name is "Contact".
+The default pattern is `"*Builder"`.
 * `intoPackage=<String>`
     Specifies the package of the generated builder.
 Any asterisk will be replaced with the pojos package.
-Default is `"*"`.
+For example, the result of the pattern "*.util" will become "com.example.util" if the pojo's package is "com.example".
+The default pattern is `"*"`.
 * `withGenerationGap=<boolean>`
     Specifies whether the [generation gap pattern] is used.
 If enabled this will generate two classes (instead of one), of which one contains the